junxit/us-congress-bills-119/metadata.md

 - 2025-06-26 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 231 - 182 (Roll no. 184). (text of amendment in the nature of a substitute: CR H2989)
 - 2025-06-26 — Rule provides for consideration of H.R.
 3944, H.R.
 275, H.R.
 875 and H. Res.
 516. The resolution provides for consideration of H.R.
 3944 under a structured rule and H.R.
 275, H.R.
 875, and H.Res.
 516 under a closed rule, with one hour of general debate on each measure.
 The resolution provides for one motion to recommit on H.R.
 3944, H.R.
 275, and H.R.
 875.
 - 2025-06-26 — The previous question was ordered pursuant to the rule.
+- 2025-06-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.